IliasMariosG/project-euler/004_largest_palindrome_product/README.md

   RETURN false
 ```
 ```
-SET list of pallindromes as an empty list
+SET list of palindromes as an empty list
 FOR each number between 999 and 100
   FOR each number between CURRENT NUMBER and 100
     MULTIPLY the two numbers together